gscalzo/gscalzo.github.io/content/speaking.md

 I speak about AI engineering, agentic coding, and growing teams.
 My talks draw on experiments with real software, including the parts that went wrong.

+## Topics I’m working on

+- Adopting coding agents while keeping ownership of the software they produce.
+- Growing junior engineers and strengthening engineering judgement in the age of AI.
+- Moving from an impressive AI prototype to a product people can use.

 ## Upcoming talks

 ### LDX3 New York, 15–16 September 2026